Bamboooz/magnetar/README.md

 <br />

+## Usage

+Once installed, to open magnetar you need to enter `Ctrl + Shift + P` and this will open the command palette.

+To change the built-in commands, you have to edit the `commands.json` file in the %APPDATA%\magnetar folder.
+An example commands.json file can be found [here](https://github.com/Bamboooz/magnetar/blob/main/plugins/helpful_commands/commands.json).

 ## Download

 To download magnetar you simply need to visit the [latest GitHub release](https://github.com/Bamboooz/magnetar/releases/latest) page and download the installer.